 Shut down and restart the controller during this upgrade.
-During this time units are unavailable to the host system.
-Before upgrading the controller software, prepare the host system for this situation, either by dismounting units or by shutting down the reset button, allow 60 seconds for the CLI prompt to appear.
+Units are unavailable to the host system.
+Before upgrading the controller software, prepare the host system for this situation, either by dismounting units or by shutting down the system.

 Use the following procedure to upgrade the HSOF software in a nonredundant controller: